The health and safety of students and staff is our priority

 - Face shields (when worn alone) and neck gaiters do not eliminate an individual from being considered a close contact

-Will students be required to social distance while on the bus?
+Are students required to social distance while on the bus?